coursetable/coursetable/README.md

 2. Download the database dump from https://app.box.com/folder/64364397861

-#### Install dependencies (XAMPP, Node.js, Yarn)
+#### Install dependencies (Docker)

-1.  **XAMPP**: Visit https://www.apachefriends.org/download.html, and install the Windows/Mac version depending on your computer.
-    - If you're on a Mac, make sure you download the version that's **not XAMPP-VM**
-2.  **Node.js**: Visit https://nodejs.org/en/download/ and install the latest LTS version of Node.js for your machine.
-This also includes `npm`, the Node package manager.
+**Docker**: On Mac or Windows, download the version of Docker Desktop for your computer.
+Docker will run tiny environments that contain all of the dependencies needed for the website.
+Find it at https://www.docker.com/products/docker-desktop

-#### Configure XAMPP
+#### Configure Docker

 1. Open up Terminal on Mac or a Command Prompt on Windows, and navigate to where you put Coursetable.